 The Chemistry by and for the Aromatherapist and Health Practitioner certificate program was established in September of 2000 and has been updated and redesigned in 2009.
 The course is approved by The National Association For Holistic Aromatherapy (NAHA).
 This course provides 24 CE hours for Registered aromatherapists (RA).

-In order to receive the East-West School for Herbal and Aromatic Studies certification, students must:
+In order to receive the East-West School for Aromatic Studies certification, students must:

 - Attend 14 hours of live training.